 ‘Dolf’ died in Nottingham in 1918, aged 88.

-Number nine and brother of Adolphus, Thomas Ball was born in November 1827 and married Sarah Ann Tatham, eldest daughter of needlemaker Benjamin and Sarah (nee Hardy) in 1859.
+Number nine and brother of Adolphus was Thomas Ball, born on November 20th 1827; he married Sarah Ann Tatham, eldest daughter of needlemaker Benjamin and Sarah (nee Hardy) in 1859.

 Like most in his family Thomas was initially a lacemaker but at the beginning of 1862 started his pork butcher’s shop at Ball’s Yard, in premises recently occupied by William Gallemore and his family.